sekuja/evm-address-maker/README.md

 ## 📖 Introduction

-Generate Ethereum addresses with custom prefixes/suffixes using multi-threading for optimal performance.
+Generate EVM addresses with custom prefixes and suffixes using multi-threading for optimal performance.

 ## ⚙️ Features